-- Developers interested in building Java-based mail and messaging applications, whether client, server or middleware. - Application developers who need to "mail-enable" their applications. - Service Providers who need to implement specific access and transfer protocols.
-For example; a telecommunications company can use the Java Mail API to implement a PAGERTransport protocol, which sends mail messages to alphanumeric pagers.
+- Client, server, or middleware developers interested in building Java-based mail and messaging applications, whether client, server or middleware. - Application developers who need to "mail-enable" their applications. - Service Providers who need to implement specific access and transfer protocols.
+For example; a telecommunications company can use the Java Mail API to implement a PAGER Transport protocol, that sends mail messages to alphanumeric pagers.